eastie71/php-contact-form/README.md

 # php-contact-form
-An Example Contact Us form using PHP with a Bootstrap frontend
+An Example Contact Us form using PHP with a Bootstrap frontend.
+The code has both PHP AND Javascript validation of the form.
+You would need to manually comment out the Javascript code to see how the PHP validation performed.